 - An enameled cast iron Dutch oven.
 This is the best Dutch oven for braising--yes, better than a clad stainless Dutch oven (much higher heat retention, which is what you want when braising).
 (See Lodge brand here) For more info, see our Enameled Cast Iron Dutch Oven Review.

-- A few sheet pans. which are good for a million different kitchen tasks
+- Sheet pans. which are good for a million different kitchen tasks

-- Possibly a nonstick skillet for eggs (we like the Anolon Nouvelle Copper)
+- A nonstick skillet for eggs (we like the Anolon Nouvelle Copper)

 - A cast iron or carbon steel skillet for high-heat searing, or as an alternative to nonstick (which we recommend).